 America’s best-known underwear manufacturer is a perfect example of a low-profile company that makes products that are not glamorous.
 However, Fruit of the Loom manufactures a product everybody needs; underwear.

 This auto insurance giant is Berkshire Hathway’s highest-profile holding because of vast amounts of silly advertising.
-Geico’s mascot, the Gecko is a constant presence on American television, in particular.
+In particular, Geico’s mascot, the Gecko, is a constant presence on American television.

-GEICO is one of Berkshire’s most lucrative holdings generating $389 million from underwriting in 1st Quarter 2019.
-Moreover, GEICO reported a $770 million underwriting profit in 2019, Insurance Journal estimates.
+GEICO is one of Berkshire’s most lucrative holdings generating $1.259 billion from underwriting in 2021.

 GEICO claims to insure 28 million vehicles through 17 million auto insurance policies in the United States.
 The name GEICO stands for Government Employees Insurance Company.
-Although, currently, GEICO will sell an auto, home, general liability, professional liability, workers’ compensation, medical malpractice, rideshare, business, or commercial auto to anybody.
+Although currently, GEICO will sell auto, home, general liability, professional liability, workers’ compensation, medical malpractice, rideshare, business, or commercial car to anybody.

 Notably, GEICO is one of many insurance companies Berkshire Hathaway owns.
 Buffett loves insurance because insurance premiums generate float.
 Float is a steady stream of cash Berkshire Hathaway can tap for acquisition and other purposes.

 Even though most of Berkshire’s operations focus on the USA, Gen Re operates 40 offices worldwide.
-Like a number of Berkshire Hathaway subsidiaries, Gen Re has several subsidiaries of its own; including General Star, USAU, and Faraday.
+Like several Berkshire Hathaway subsidiaries, Gen Re has several subsidiaries, including General Star, USAU, and Faraday.
 Faraday underwrites insurance through the historic British insurance market Lloyd’s of London.

-The historic American food manufacturer is the only publicly-traded company listed as a subsidiary at Berkshire Hathaway’s website.
-However, Kraft-Heinz is an independent publicly traded company that Berkshire owns 26.7% of.
+The historic American food manufacturer is the only publicly-traded company listed as a subsidiary on Berkshire Hathaway’s website.
+However, Kraft-Heinz is an independent publicly-traded company that Berkshire owns 26.7%.

 In detail, Berkshire and 3G Capital created Kraft Heinz by merging Kraft Foods with HJ Heinz, Reuters reports.
 However, the company has struggled to compete with private-label brands.